 So who were the Fir Bolg of Irish myth?
 They were “men of bags”.
 Seriously, this is what Wikipedia claims.
 This time the word *bolg means a bag, while the word “fir” means people.
 As an alternative theory, they again propose “those who swell with battle fury”, in other words, the same as the Belgae.

 Indeed, the word “fir” means “men, people” in Irish Gaulic.
 Fair enough.
 As for the other word, I think it comes down to the best guess…

 Moreover, the neighboring tribe of the Belgae was Morini – “sea people”.
 I have already connected this tribe with Fomorians of Irish mythology here.

 The vulgar folk

 The Latin term “vulgar” apparently means “uncultivated, crude”.
 An alternative form of the term was volgus.
 This term labels perfectly how the “cultivated” Romans felt about “barbarians”.
-Could it be that this pejorative term of unclear etymology was in fact coined in those times when Romans were encountering Bulgar tribes everywhere they went – in Pannonia, Belgium, and even England?
+Could it be that this pejorative term of unclear etymology was coined in those times when Romans were encountering Bulgar tribes everywhere they went – in Pannonia, Belgium, and even England?

 This whole article is based on guesswork.
-However, there are some really strange coincidences that were worth a mention.
+However, some really strange coincidences were worth a mention.
 The history of Europe before the Romans is still uncharted territory.
 The Romans did not distinguish much further than Celt, Gaul, German.
 Unfortunately, modern historians did not move much further from these labels.